evancz/elm-playground/README.md

   ]
 ```

+It will do a full spin every 8 seconds.

-You can do a lot with `wave`, `zigzag`, and `spin`.
-Maybe try making a car with spinning octogons as wheels!
+Maybe try making a car with spinning octogons as wheels?
+Try using `wave` to move things back-and-forth?
+Try using `zigzag` to fade things in-and-out?

 ## Games